datature/resources/README.md

 :zap: A repository of resources used in our tutorials and guides :zap:

 :wave: Hey there!
 This library is a collection of useful scripts and tutorials that can be used for integrating with our platform tools on [Datature Nexus](https://www.datature.io/nexus), or for general Computer Vision application purposes.
-We also showcase demos of some of the state-of-the-art (SOTA) techniques in areas like [Generative AI](example-scripts/generative-ai/), [Multiple Object Tracking (MOT)](example-scripts/tracking/), and many others.
+We also showcase demos of some of the state-of-the-art (SOTA) techniques in areas like [Generative AI](example-scripts/generative-ai/), [Multiple Object Tracking (MOT)](example-scripts/tracking/), [Sliding Window for Small Object](example-scripts/sahi), and many others.

 Made with :heart: by [Datature](https://datature.io/)